 Don't just take my word for it; check out what other writers have to say about working with me on my Testimonials page.

 I edit fiction and creative non-fiction, as well as material for local creative individuals and businesses.
-A common thread in many of the books I've worked on is that they are set in locations around the world and often incorporate some foreign language.
+A common thread in many of the books I've worked on is that they are set in locations around the world and often incorporate foreign language.
+I always recommend choosing an editor who specialises in your chosen genre, and while I enjoy reading a diverse range of books and I'm comfortable working in most genres, I'd suggest approaching other editors for science fiction, fantasy and erotica.
 My areas of particular interest and expertise are:

 - thrillers, especially psychological